tomLadder/BitSync/README.md

 </br>
 </br>
 This software helps you to synchronize your files and directories between different locations.
+No network connections is required to use this software.
+It was primarily desigend to manage file synchronization between virtual machines and their host (VMWare - Shared Folder).

 ## Credits
 Icon made by [Smashicons](https://www.flaticon.com/authors/smashicons) from www.flaticon.com